local-motion/product/functionality/users_and_access/identity_and_access_management.md

 ### Step 1: Specify e-mail address, nickname and password
 The e-mail address will be the primary identification of the user within the system.
-(It is the logical primary key of a user, note that technically there must be a numeric primary key).
+(It is the logical primary key of a user, note that technically there must be a separate primary key (typically a GUID)).

 The user selects a nickname that will identify the user to other users in the system.
 (Note the e-mail address of the user will not be disclosed to other anonymous or regular users.)
 The nickname